GiorgiaAuroraAdorni/virtual-CAT-programming-language-interpreter/README.md

 ![Dart](https://img.shields.io/badge/dart-%230175C2.svg?logo=dart&logoColor=white&style=flat)

-# virtual-CAT-programming-language-interpreter
+# virtual CAT programming language interpreter
 [![DOI](https://zenodo.org/badge/605107045.svg)](https://zenodo.org/badge/latestdoi/605107045)

-The virtual CAT Interpreter is a component of the [virtual Cross Array Task (CAT) platform](https://github.com/GiorgiaAuroraAdorni/virtual-CAT-app).
+The virtual CAT programming language interpreter is a software component of the [virtual Cross Array Task (CAT) platform](https://github.com/GiorgiaAuroraAdorni/virtual-CAT-app).
-It plays a crucial role in translating student actions, which include gesture interactions and arranged visual programming blocks, into executable machine-readable instructions.
-This interpreter analyses user input and converts these actions into a formal algorithm specified using the CAT programming language.
+Its primary role is to translate user actions, including gesture interactions and arranged visual programming blocks, into executable machine-readable instructions, a formal algorithm specified using the CAT programming language.

-## Validation of Commands

-Each command that makes up the algorithm, such as colour selections and other operations, undergoes a rigorous validation process.
-This process is designed to identify and address semantic errors.
+Before executing these commands, the interpreter meticulously validates them to identify potential semantic errors.
-Notably, the platform's interface has been thoughtfully designed with predefined programming blocks and buttons.
-This design inherently eliminates the need for syntax checking, significantly streamlining the process.
-However, semantic errors can still occur during command execution.
-For example, they might occur when users attempt to move outside the board boundaries using invalid directions or apply an inappropriate pattern for a colouring command.

-## Real-time Feedback

-Once the validation process is complete and the code is deemed error-free, the interpreter executes it.
-The user is provided real-time feedback, including the current progress on the colouring cross and the CAT-score.
-If the interpreter detects errors during execution, it handles them by providing users with error notifications and potential suggestions for correction.
+While the design of the interface inherently prevents syntax errors, semantic discrepancies, such as attempting to move beyond board boundaries or using incorrect patterns, are addressed by the interpreter.
+Upon successful validation, it executes the code, offering users real-time feedback on their progress, including visual updates on the colouring cross and the CAT-score.
+In cases where errors are detected during execution, the interpreter adeptly manages them, promptly notifying users and even providing suggestions for corrections.
+In essence, the interpreter acts as a bridge, ensuring seamless communication between the user's input and the application's core functionalities.

 ## Integration